 During this time, your body will produce new collagen in between the PDO threads, which will both lift and tighten your skin.
 Over time, they'll also dissolve and be absorbed by your body, so you don't need to have the threads removed.
 This means you won't have any scars either.

 In the end, you'll have a more youthful, rejuvenated look.

 Again, how long the PDO thread lift results last depends on your own body.
 Usually, they can last anywhere from 6 to 30 months, with an average of around 21 months.

 Your physical status and the environment you live in will affect how long your thread lift lasts.

 The cost of a PDO thread lift will depend on many factors.
 For example, where you're located, how much experience the doctor has, the type of threads used, and number of threads used, and area of treatment will affect the cost.

-Here at Albany Laser & Cosmetic Center, our pricing is as follows:
+Here at Albany Laser & Cosmetic Center, our pricing is $250 per thread.

 This doesn't include other costs, such as the consultation fee ($50).
 However, if you decide to move forward with the treatment after your consultation, that $50 will be applied toward your procedure.

 After reading all about barbed PDO threads, perhaps you're now convinced of its wonderful benefits, especially when compared to a regular face lift.
 For people who don't want to spend a fortune, are afraid of pain, and don't want long downtime after procedures, then PDO threads are perfect for you.